transformerlab/transformerlab-docs/docs/install/install-on-remote.md

 Once your remote instance is running:

-1. Open your local Transformer Lab desktop application
+1. Open your local Transformer Lab desktop application or web app
 2. Go to connection settings
 3. Enter the IP address and port from your cloud instance
 4. Test the connection to ensure everything is working properly